MicrosoftDocs/azure-dev-docs/articles/python/quickstart-python-web-azd-codespaces.md

    Ctrl + click the first URL after the word `- Endpoint:` to see the sample web app project running live in Azure.

-7. Ctrl + click the second URL from the previous step to view the resources that were just created in the Azure Portal.
+7. Ctrl + click the second URL from the previous step to view the provisioned resources in the Azure portal.

 ## Edit and redeploy